Optimization and Problem Solving of Pandora FMS

 chcon -R system_u:object_r:mysqld_db_t:s0 /var/lib/mysql

-6. Start the MySQL service and log in with the MySQL client, using the password from step four:
+6. Start MySQL service and log in with the MySQL client, using the password from step four:

 systemctl start mysql